sthiele1/Python-Practice/README.md

 # Python-Practice
-Small files of python practice
+This repo is full of small projects that I have used to learn how python works.
+Start date: